xcube-dev/xcube/docs/source/dataaccess.md

     print(store_id, "-", store_md.get("description"))
 ```

-If one of the installed data stores is, e.g. `"sentinelhub"`, you could
+If one of the installed data stores is, e.g. `sentinelhub`, you could
 further introspect its specific parameters and datasets as shown in the
 following example: